rulerofoz/AnotherStockMix/README.md

 ## Future Plans

-- I'd love to figure out how to get PrtMaster on here.
+- I'd love to figure out how to get PortMaster on here.
 Might have to "borrow" it from another repo.

 ### RetroArch Hotkeys